ericjforman/SerialCommunicationASCII/readme.txt

 Method 2 - sending multiple values, waiting for "call and response" (aka "handshake")
+- This exaple moves a ball on screen in response to two analog values, and changing its color in response to a button
 - This cannot be debugged in the Serial Monitor, you must use Processing
 - But it is the most robust and error-free system